C1 and P1: Component characteristics

-The C1 component typically peaks anywhere from 50–100ms and its polarity and scalp distribution are dependent on where the stimulus is presented (Jeffreys & Axford, 1972; Mangun, Hillyard, & Luck, 1993).
+The C1 component typically peaks anywhere from 50–100ms and its polarity and scalp distribution are dependent on where the stimulus is presented.
 Roughly speaking, the C1 has a negative polarity if the stimuli is presented in the upper half of the visual field (when using a mastoid reference) but it has a positive polarity if the stimuli is presented in the lower half of the visual field.
-The C1 scalp distribution is fairly broad with greatest polarity typically along the occipito-parietal sites (Mangun et al., 1993), although the scalp can be lateralized with greater polarity along the occipito-parietal sites contralateral to the stimulus (Jeffreys & Axford, 1972).
+The C1 scalp distribution is fairly broad with greatest polarity typically along the occipito-parietal sites, although the scalp can be lateralized with greater polarity along the occipito-parietal sites contralateral to the stimulus.

-The P1 component is a positive going component that typically begins around 70–90ms with a peak around 80-130ms (Mangun, 1995).
-Its amplitude maximum is over the lateral occipital scalp, approximately right over the ventrolateral prestriate cortex, contralateral to the visual field in which the stimuli is presented (Mangun et al., 1993).
+The P1 component is a positive going component that typically begins around 70–90ms with a peak around 80-130ms.
+Its amplitude maximum is over the lateral occipital scalp, approximately right over the ventrolateral prestriate cortex, contralateral to the visual field in which the stimuli is presented.